 So, when’s the best time to get started with meal planning?
 Now!
 Let’s face it we all play the when/then game.
 When we go grocery shopping next week I’ll start then.
 Right?!?
 No, you can start now.
 Start with what you have in your pantry.
 It’s a great way to ease into meal planning and figure out what your family will love to eat.
 Plus, you can play around with the app and add recipes like crazy.
 At least, that’s what I did.

 - Take stock of what you have in your pantry, freezer, and refrigerator.
-Right down a list of your inventory.
+Write down a list of your inventory.
 You don’t have to list everything, just the basics. ie: meats, fruits & veggies, staples.

 - Bookmark a bunch of your favorite recipes online that are simple to get started.
 Pull out your family’s favorite recipes in your cookbooks.
 Start with easy recipes and nothing too fancy.
 Nothing complicates meal planning more than elaborate recipes.